SABS-R3/software-engineering-day1/_episodes/02-bash-shell.md

 ~~~
 {: .language-bash}

-This is the *command prompt*, which awaits your commands:
+This is the *command prompt*, which awaits your typed-in commands:

 - `sabsr3` represents your username you logged in as
 - `sabsr3-VirtualBox` represents the name of this virtual machine